 Lower back pain explained

-The pain itself can also range from mild discomfort, to acute or chronic if it lasts more than three months.
+The pain itself can range from mild discomfort, to acute or chronic if it continues on for longer than the 6-8 weeks we would usually expect.

-With chronic back pain your doctor may recommend a scan.
-They may also prescribe a targeted exercise programme, acupuncture or Physiotherapy.
+With certain symptoms or chronic back pain, your doctor may recommend a scan to check for any underlying issues that may need further intervention.
+Your doctor may also prescribe a targeted exercise programme, acupuncture, or physiotherapy.

 Common causes of lower back pain

-Stress, lifting things awkwardly and poor posture can all lead to back pain.
-Some common medical conditions can also be to blame.
+Stress, repetitive movements or positions and lifting things awkwardly can all lead to back pain.
+Some common medical conditions can also contribute to pain.
 These conditions include:

-Ankylosing spondylitis (swelling of the joints in the spine): this causes pain and stiffness that’s usually worse in the morning and improves with movement.
+- Ankylosing spondylitis (an inflammatory disease affecting the spine): this causes pain and stiffness that’s usually worse in the morning and improves with movement.
+Over time it can lead to fusion of some of the joints in the spine.

-Spondylolisthesis (a bone in the spine slipping out of position): this can cause lower back pain and stiffness, as well as numbness and a tingling sensation.
+- Spondylolisthesis (a bone in the spine moving forwards out of position onto the bone below): this can cause lower back pain and stiffness, as well as numbness and tingling sensation.

 Treatments for lower back pain

-While non-specific and mechanical back pain are treated differently, general advice about managing back pain includes:
+While each person with back pain will need to be treated individually there is general advice which applies to all.
+Advice about managing back pain includes:

-Visit a doctor: your doctor will be able to advise you on whether a scan or another form of treatment is needed.
+- Visit a doctor: your doctor will be able to advise you on whether you have symptoms that indicate a scan or another form of treatment is needed.

-Medication: using anti-inflammatory painkillers to help you manage your pain can be a good idea – but it is important to check that the medicine is safe for you to take first.
+- Medication: using painkiller and anti-inflammatory medication to help you manage your pain can be a good idea – but it is important to check that the medicine is safe for you to take first.
 Ask advice from a pharmacist if you’re not sure.

-See a massage therapist: massage therapy can help to ease tense muscles and aid healing.
+- See a manual therapist: hands on treatment or massage can help to ease muscle tension, reduce pain and aid healing.

 Managing lower back pain